 Most dryers use moisture sensors to control the timer when the automatic drying cycle is selected.
 If there is a problem with the sensors, the machine will shut off before the clothes can dry.

 If you face any problem with your clothes dryer, it is best to allow professionals to handle the problem.
 DIY repairs are dangerous as you will be dealing with gas or electricity and should be attempted only under the supervision of the experts.

 We offer same day service on these home appliances also:

 - Ice Makers, Side by Side Refrigerators & Chest Freezers

 - Gas Ovens, Cook top Stoves & Ranges

-Cities in our service area include:
+Popular Cities in our service areas include: